-RICHARD O. JACOBSON TECHNICAL HIGH SCHOOL AT SEMINOLE (JTHSS)
+RICHARD O. JACOBSON TECHNICAL HIGH SCHOOL AT SEMINOLE

-Students living anywhere in the county may apply for this program.
+• Students living anywhere in the county may apply for this program.

-- Transportation will only be provided for families who live in the High School Mid-County application area as defined on page 8. - Parents of students who wish to attend JTHSS but live outside of the High School Mid-County application area must provide transportation to and from the school for their child.
+- Transportation will only be provided for families who live in the High School Mid-County application area as defined on page 8. - Parents of students who wish to attend Richard O. Jacobson Technical High School but live outside of the High School Mid-County application area must provide transportation to and from the school for their child with the exception of the Vet Tech program which would provide transportation to anyone south of Ulmerton.